 - During the summer, UROPs for academic credit are tuition free up to a maximum of 18 units.
 Credit in excess of 18 units incurs summer tuition charges.

 Off-Campus Research Involving Human Subjects

 Because UROPs are registered MIT students, off-campus research involving human subjects falls under the jurisdiction of MIT’s Institutional Review Board (IRB) in addition to any other institutions' IRB that apply.
-You can determine if MIT is engaged in the research, based on the definition here and Engaged in Research: Scenarios here.
+The first step is to determine if MIT is engaged in the research, based on the definition here and Engaged in Research: Scenarios here.
 If the answer is no (for example, in the case of de-identified data), then the UROP supervisor should confirm that the student's involvement is in compliance with all local IRB policies.
-If the answer is yes (for example the student has direct interactions with human subjects), then the off-campus lab should submit an IRB request through the Online Reliance System allowing MIT to cede review to your PI's institution.
-Once an off-campus cede review has been submitted, reviewed and approved by COUHES, oversight of the IRB becomes the sole responsibility of the off-campus institution with no future action required at MIT.
+If the answer is yes (for example the student has direct interactions with human subjects), then the off-campus lab should submit an IRB request through the Online Reliance System allowing MIT to cede review to the other institution.
+After an off-campus cede review has been submitted, reviewed, and approved by COUHES, oversight of the IRB becomes the sole responsibility of the off-campus institution, with no future action required at MIT.
 Be sure to list MIT as the Relying Institution/IRB.
 When the cede review has been approved, please send a copy of the Determination notice to Julie Greenberg at jgreenbe [at] mit.edu.

 Off-Campus Research Involving Vertebrate Animals